 It’s devastating when someone defames you.
 In today’s hyper-connected world, a wrongdoer can broadcast their attack to millions of people within seconds.
 That attack may ruin your reputation.
 It might even land you in jail.
 If you’re a defamation victim, you need to contact an Atlanta defamation lawyer.

-At Allen & Scofield Injury Lawyers, our Atlanta personal lawyers have successfully represented defamation victims for decades.
+At Graham Scofield Injury Lawyers, our Atlanta personal lawyers have successfully represented defamation victims for decades.
 We’ll help you clear your name.
 Then, we’ll recover the compensation you deserve.

 What Is Defamation?